Find the Profit in Nonprofit Social Enterprise

 Keep these top priorities in mind while considering a business expansion to keep a clear picture of your operational and training expenses.
 Get your team on the same page and you’ll see the benefits of this system.
 Social enterprise is a difficult business – these tactics help you simplify and maximize your team’s efforts.

-The Catalyst Kitchens Network's Financial Profiles: Social Enterprise, Private Funding, & Public Funding
+A Glimpse at the Catalyst Kitchens Network's Financial Profiles: Social Enterprise, Private Funding, & Public Funding